Faculty Handbook, Section III.E.1

 - Table of Contents

-- Cover letter for the Vice President for Academic Affairs
+- Cover letter to the Provost

 - Application – description of your proposed project (as outlined above).

-- Personal data record
+- CV Personal data record

-- Your Dean’s Letter
+- Your Dean’s Letter, signed by the dean

 - Your supporting materials (if applicable)